Zelgadis87/rule-reactor/README.md

 ```
 Note that existential quantification required its own domain specification.
 Also note that the rule above is domainless.

+Additionally, due to some scoping issues with Node.js, the Person class must be declared to the rule reactor.

 We could also write a rule to ensure there are no homeless people: